meparam/AtmLocator/README.md

 # AtmLocator
-This is simple app to list the ATM near by 1km
+This is simple app to list the ATM near by you within 1km of your current location  using google API and shiwing in recycleview.